influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 cpu_alert stream    disabled  false     ["telegraf"."autogen"]
 ```

-View details about the task using the `show` command.
+Use the `show` command to view details about the task:

 ```
 $ kapacitor show cpu_alert